arvigeus/AZ-204/Learning Path/Containers.md

 ### Build and manage containers with tasks

+Azure Container Registry (ACR) tasks are a suite of features that:

+- Provide cloud-based container image building for platforms like Linux, Windows, and Advanced RISC Machines (Arm).
+- Extend the early parts of an application development cycle to the cloud with on-demand container image builds.
-ACR Tasks is a suite of features within Azure Container Registry.
-It provides cloud-based container image building for platforms including Linux, Windows, and Azure Resource Manager, and can automate OS and framework patching for your Docker containers.
-ACR Tasks enables automated builds triggered by source code updates, updates to a container's base image, or timers.
+- Enable automated builds triggered by source code updates, updates to a container's base image, or timers.

 #### Task scenarios